-But maybe these slightly backward thorns serve other purposes beside deterrence.
-The Wikipedia entry under “Rose” cites a different advantage up front: “Rose prickles [“Prickles” are the proper name for such thorns that grow from the skin of a stem; true “thorns” and “spines” are sharp, modified leaves or stems sprouting from the woody core]…Rose prickles are typically sickle-shaped hooks, which aid the rose in hanging onto other vegetation when growing over it.”
-“Sickle-shaped hooks!”
-And “grappling hooks” as well.
+But is it possible these backward thorns serve other purposes in addition to deterrence?
+(Incidentally, such thorns are actually prickles.
+Prickles grow from the skin of a stem; true thorns and spines are modified leaves or stems growing out of the stem’s woody core.)
+The Wikipedia entry under “Rose” cites up front a different and interesting advantage to prickles: “Rose prickles are typically sickle-shaped hooks, which aid the rose in hanging onto other vegetation when growing over it.”
+So…grappling hooks!

 Scientists agree that they have more to learn about thorns, spines, and prickles than they thought.
 Wilcox concludes that such under-research “illustrates our own species’ limitation and preconceptions.
 ‘When we go in the garden, we get cut by roses, so we perceive those thorns to be a defense against mammals,’ [British scientist Mick] Hanley said.
 ‘In almost every manifestation of understanding biology, we’re always putting our own human view on it.’”